 Are These Basic Materials Stocks Undervalued Right Now?

-Investors could also keep in mind Tronox (TROX), an Chemical - Diversified stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+Investors could also keep in mind United States Steel (X), an Steel - Producers stock with a Zacks Rank of # 2 (Buy) and Value grade of A.

+United States Steel is currently trading with a Forward P/E ratio of 2.68 while its PEG ratio sits at 0.47.
+Both of the company's metrics compare favorably to its industry's average P/E of 4.76 and average PEG ratio of 0.39.

 Investor Alert: Legal Marijuana Looking for big gains?